jamboree/cout/_drafts/2014-07-20-pack-unpack-without-using-tuple.md

 };
 {% endhighlight %}

-If you're confused about `static_cast<decltype(ts)>(ts)...`, it's just perfect forwarding, as `std::forward`, written in another form.
+If you're confused about `static_cast<decltype(ts)>(ts)...`, it's just perfect forwarding, exactly the same as `std::forward`, written in another form.

-You can use normal function template instead of generic lambda here, but I'd like to use lambda when possible since it may provide some benefit over function template, for example, the symbol names are in general shorter than those of template functions, and it's also a factor to compile/link time.
+You can use normal function template instead of generic lambda here, but I'd like to use lambda when possible since it may provide some benefit over function template, for example, the symbol names of lambda are in general shorter than those of template functions, and it's also a factor of compile/link time.

-We're almost done here, so let's test it.
-We write a special class `A` to test the behavior:
+We're almost done, it's time to test.
+Let's write a special class `A` to test the behavior:

 {% highlight c++ %}
 struct A